 Life Cycle

 The mother ichneumon uses her ovipositor to inject eggs into a host’s body — usually a grub, caterpillar, or pupa.
-Many ichneumons need a certain species of insect as a host.
+Many ichneumons need a certain species, genus, or family of insect as a host.
 Female ichneumons can be seen wandering over tree trunks, using their antennae to seek the larvae of wood-boring insects below the bark; detecting one, the female inserts her long ovipositor through the wood and lays eggs in the larva.
-Her young hatch and devour their host, pupate, and emerge to begin the cycle again.
+Her young hatch and devour their host; then they pupate and emerge later to begin the cycle again.

 Human Connections